 I know that it’s never comfortable seeing account values decline.
-No one likes to lose money and no one likes the way it feels when everyone is talking about the recent volatility.
+No one likes to lose money and no one likes the way it feels when everyone is talking about the recent selloff.

 The most important thing that any investor can take away from last week is the need to reflect on your core beliefs, goals and the current fundamentals of the market.
 The stock market is not the Craps table in a casino…it is a collection of real companies with management teams and goals, and employees working every day to drive sales, create earnings and cash flow, and manage assets on their balance sheets.